-There are five staff who work with the children on both a full and part time basis.
-Over half of the staff have early years qualifications to NVQ level 3.
-One member of staff is currently working towards a recognised early years qualification.
-The playgroup is affiliated to the Pre-School Learning Alliance.
+There are eight staff who work with the children on a part-time basis.
+Half of the staff have appropriate early years qualifications at level 3.
+There is one member of staff currently working towards a recognised early years qualification.
+The setting is affiliated to the Pre-School Learning Alliance.